 Disclaimer: Keep in mind this is a blog written, edited, and published by the same person.
-Research is conducted, and blogposts written, in the few free hours that come available in an otherwise busy life as a husband, dad, respiratory therapist, columnist, and blogger.
+Research is conducted, and blog posts are written, in the few free hours that come available in an otherwise busy life as a husband, dad, respiratory therapist, columnist, and blogger.
 This blog has been put together in good faith to share what I have learned about our history.

 Blogger.
-I have decided to keep this blog here at blogger with the implicit intent that it should stay up and continue to provide free information to the world long after my demise.
+I have decided to keep this blog here at Blogspot.com with the implicit intent that it should stay up and continue to provide free information to the world long after my demise.

 Advertising.
 At the present time I do not have ads on this blog, nor do I in any way intend to profit off this project.
 This blog is essentially my way of paying it forward for all those who have benefited me, other asthmatics, or the asthma community as a whole.
 However, if you would like to place a relevant ad on this site, I'd be willing to talk.
 I would probably donate any profits to charity.